During treatment for your child’s health condition, they may get a

 What does irradiated mean?

-Irradiated means the red blood cells or platelets are exposed to radiation (by x-ray or another form of radiation).
+Irradiated means the red blood cells are exposed to radiation (by x-ray or another form of radiation).
 This is done to prevent a serious disease called transfusion-associated graft versus host disease (TA-GVHD).

 What is TA-GVHD?